oroinc/documentation/book/installation.rst

    Congratulations!
 You have now successfully set up the Oro Platform Application!

 #.
-The ``oro:install`` console command can be used to trigger the installation
+Use the ``oro:install`` console command can to trigger the installation
    from the command line:

    .. code-block:: bash

        $ php app/console oro:install

-   If the invoke the command without any argument, you will be asked to enter values for certain configuration options.
+   If you invoke the command without any argument, you will be asked to enter values for certain configuration options.
 You can pass these values using the appropriate command options: